+One of the advantages of making your own jacks is that you can make special jacks for special-needs players.
 A friend with back issues wanted a jack that he could pick up with his magnetic boule lifter.
 Here is my prototype, made from a battered old wooden jack.
 I simply installed six small screws (#4 x 3/8″).
 It works great.

 Last year one of our senior players began to experience the effects of age-related macular degeneration.
 She could play if we used our brightest-colored jack, but playing with a larger jack would also help.
 The 1-3/4″ wooden balls that I ordered from amazon.com arrived in a package marked 1.7in | 44mm.
 The size seems good to me: bigger, but not too big.
 Here is a picture of the two sizes of wooden balls along with a 75mm boule.